 3. The BLUF handouts from the thesis brief, or download and print from this page

-4. Any formatting questions you may have
+4. Any formatting questions you have

-1. Upload paper to SharePoint.
+1. Upload near-final paper to your SharePoint site.

 2. Email Sue Hawthorne at firstname.lastname@example.org.
 Sue will assign an editor and put the two of you in touch.

-3. Papers will not be accepted for editing after June 2.
+3. Papers will not be accepted for editing after 15 March.